 You know your business and your industry, and there is no reason you should become an expert in the quirks of Finland to be successful here.
 We are happy to be your boots on the ground whether you need a partner during a market entry, high-stakes transaction, reputation crisis, or in figuring out what makes Finns laugh on social media.

-We promise to tell our clients what they need to hear, and believe that our philosophy of brutal honesty is never more important than when operating in a foreign environment.
+We promise to tell our clients what they need to hear, and believe that our philosophy of brutal honestly is never more important than when operating in a foreign environment.
 Here are a few arguments for why you might want to give us a call.

 Finland is small